advance100/doc_webpack/How-to-write-a-plugin.md

 module.exports = HelloWorldPlugin;
 ```

-Then to install the plugin, just include an instance of it in your Webpack config `plugins` array:
+Then to install the plugin, just include an instance in your Webpack config `plugins` array:

 ```javascript
 var HelloWorldPlugin = require('hello-world');